 Not Accepting the Initial Insurance Settlement

 On that same note, accepting a hasty offer from the insurance company will again, probably not work to your advantage.
 You cannot know how much your medical bills will cost until you have completed your doctor’s recommended course of treatment.
-Accepting the insurance company’s initial settlement offer without understanding the extent of your damages may not be a good idea When you work with a New Orleans parking lot accident lawyer, they can manage all communications with the involved insurers, so you do not feel pressured into accepting anything.
+Accepting the insurance company’s initial settlement offer without understanding the extent of your damages may not be a good idea.
+When you work with a New Orleans car accident lawyer, they can manage all communications with the involved insurers, so you do not feel pressured into accepting anything.

 Recoverable Damages in a Parking Lot Accident

 If your case is successful, you may be able to recover the cost of various losses associated with the collision.